Although you’re not performing stressful physical work, spending time sitting in a desk at your office can put a tremendous strain on your body.

 1. Better Posture

-With all the time we spend sitting at the office, and especially typing at a computer, our posture can start to suffer.
+With all the time we spend sitting at the office, and especially while typing at a computer, our posture can start to suffer.
 However, a footrest can help.

-If you have back issues or if you feel areas of pressure in your back, consider using an ergonomic footrest, which comes in both stationary and rocking designs.
+If you have a back impairment or if you feel areas of pressure in your back, consider using an ergonomic footrest, which comes in both stationary and rocking designs.
 Ideally, you should focus on having a good posture, which includes keeping your hips above knee level, sitting up straight, and moving your feet around.

 2. Improved Circulation

-You don’t have to stand up and constantly roam around the office, but you can (and should) keep moving around while sitting at your desk.
+There is no need to stand up and constantly roam around the office, but you can (and should) keep moving around while sitting at your desk.
 One of the simplest ways to do this is by using ergonomic foot support, which improves circulation and reduces your chance of having circulatory and cardiovascular problems.

 3. Fewer Back Problems